 After taking the tissue sample, the doctor will send it to a pathology laboratory for examination under a microscope.
 The pathology team will assess the cells to look for cancerous traits.
-If cancer is present, they will determine its type.
+If cancer is present, the pathologists will determine its type.

 Additional tests usually involve imaging and may include:

-The treatment options for both types of carcinoma are similar, although the medical team places greater emphasis on monitoring people with SCC for signs of metastasis.
+Treatment options for both types of carcinoma are similar, although the medical team will place greater emphasis on monitoring people with SCC for signs of metastasis.

-The specific treatment or treatments that the doctor recommends will depend on the size, type, stage, and location of the carcinoma.
-The doctor will also take into account additional factors, such as potential side effects and the preference of the individual.
+The specific treatment or treatments that a doctor recommends will depend on the size, type, stage, and location of the carcinoma.
+The doctor will also take into account other factors, such as potential side effects and a person’s preferences.